The Post Station

 April 18, 2026 · 2 min read

-Introducing Vandaycare.ca: A Daycare Map for Vancouver Parents
+Introducing Vandaycare.ca: A Daycare With Vacancy Map for Vancouver Parents

-As part of parental leave, one of my goals is to figure out daycare for my baby girl before I return to work.
+As part of parental leave, one of my goals is to figure out daycare for my daughter before I return to work.

-However, it is notoriously challenging to find daycare in Vancouver because of the limited spots available.
-I was told that parents have to join a waitlist as soon as they know they are pregnant, since it can take years before they get accepted.
+That turns out to be much harder than I expected.
+Daycare spots in Vancouver are limited, and I was told that some parents join waitlists as soon as they know they are pregnant because it can take years to get in.

-I also wanted to filter for daycares that accept babies under 1 year old.
-So I added a birthday input, and the map view automatically filters out the irrelevant daycares.
+I also wanted a way to filter for daycares that accept infants, so I added a birthday input.
+Based on your child’s age, the map filters out irrelevant results automatically.

 Share: Tweet